zazaho/SimImg/README.md

 The *Two folder* button (![](simimg/icons/move.png)) will move the selected thumbnails (Ctrl+m)

 ## Photo organisation functions
-Because the Finder window is also a great way to get an overview even without using the selection functions, I have implemented a very basic organisation option into it.
+Because the Finder window is also a great way to get an overview, even without using the filtering functions, I have implemented a very basic organisation option into it.
 These are represented by the *Move* folders.

 Imagine you have 2 folders defined: "WebAlbum", "EditWithGimp".
 You peruse you photos, select and delete those that are poor, you select